Last Updated on: 18th September 2023, 05:43 pm

 Does the frequency of vaping indoors affect the likelihood of wall staining?

-The frequency of vaping indoors can definitely affect the likelihood of wall staining.
+The frequency of vaping indoors can affect the likelihood of wall staining.
 The more often someone vapes in an enclosed space, the greater the chance that residue from the vapor will settle on surfaces like walls and furniture.

 Can vape residue be harmful to human health?